Hair and Soap Scum: Why Your Drains Are Slowing Down

 Why Do Hair and Soap Scum Cause Blockages?

 Understanding the chemistry and physics at play is crucial.
 Hair, composed of keratin proteins, has a rough, scaly surface.
 These scales interlock, creating a net-like structure that traps debris.
 When mixed with soap scum—a byproduct of fatty acids in soap reacting with minerals like calcium and magnesium in hard water—the result is a sticky, dense matrix.
-This matrix adheres to the pipe walls, gradually narrowing the passage for water flow.
+This matrix adheres to the pipe walls, gradually narrowing the passage for water flow.- The Hair: Each strand acts like a tiny anchor, catching more hair and other particles.
+The rough texture increases surface area, amplifying the ability to trap debris.

 - The Soap Scum: The chemical reaction producing soap scum, known as saponification, creates a residue that’s not easily dissolved by water alone.
 This residue acts as a glue, binding hair and other particles together.